 Like most networks, there’s no instant approval (unless you are promoting Clickbank digital products) so it’s quite natural to wait at least 1-2 business days while they review your application.

 In my case, I got into the Udemy affiliate program the very next day, allowing me to access text and banner links immediately.
-On those links, it also tells you when the offers would expire so you’d know when to switch to something else.
+On those links, it also tells you when the offers would expire so you’d know the duration of the promotional campaign.

 How to Become a Publisher?